IMEDEA/mitogenomics/README.md

 # Provided versions

-There are two scripts
+There are three scripts

-aln2tbl-2.py  -> For use with python 2.
-This will not be maintained.

-aln2tbl-3.py  -> For use with python 3.
+aln2tbl-legacy.py  -> Convert an assembly mapped genes to mitogenome sequence in fasta format into a feature table format (python 2 version - this will not be maintained).

+aln2tbl.py  -> Convert an assembly mapped genes to mitogenome sequence in fasta format into a feature table format (python 3 version).

+mitos2fasta.py  -> Map genes to mitogenome sequence reference (pyhton 3).

 This software is provided as is without warranty of any kind.